Kluvens/CPP/01-intro-and-types.md

 * Immutable objects are easier to reason about
 * The compiler **may** be able to make certain optimisations
 * Immutable objects are **much** easier to use in multithreading situations

+### Top-level & bottom-level const
+- Top-level const:
+    - the pointer is constant and cannot point to anything else
+- Bottom-level const:
+    - the pointee is constant and cannot be modified through this pointer

 ### Integer Expressions